When Can I Start Off-leash Activities With My Puppy?

 and Health Check-ups

-Before engaging in off-leash activities, ensure that your puppy is up to date on their vaccinations and has received a thorough health check-up from a veterinarian.
+Before engaging in off-leash activities, ensure that your puppy is up to date on their vaccinations and has received a thorough health from a veterinarian.
 Vaccinations help protect your puppy from contagious diseases, and regular health check-ups ensure that they are in good overall health.
-Following your veterinarian's recommendations for schedules and preventative treatments will help minimize potential health risks during off-leash activities.
+Following your veterinarian's recommendations for vaccination schedules and preventative treatments will help minimize potential health risks during off-leash activities.

 Choosing the Right Environment